 HST 3313 The Mexican American in United States History (3-0).
-Survey of the history of the Mexican Americans of the United States, relating their collective experience to Mexican and United States history.
-Emphasis will be placed on interactions between Mexican-Anglo-American cultures.
+A survey of the history of the Mexican Americans of the United States, relating their collective experience to Mexican and United States history, with comparisons of their experiences to other Americans.
+Equivalent courses: HIST 3313